-In high-cost cities from Seattle to Boston, the housing affordability crisis is extending its reach to the point where even middle- and higher-income people are getting priced out.
-As a result, political energy is spreading beyond long-standing advocates for affordable housing to include new stakeholders, many of whom are focused on zoning and other regulatory barriers to development.
+In high-cost cities from Seattle to Boston, the housing affordability crisis is extending its reach to the point where even middle- and higherincome people are getting priced out.
+As a result, political energy is spreading beyond longstanding advocates for affordable housing to include new stakeholders, many of whom are focused on zoning and other regulatory barriers to development.
 These are the people who have organized under the banner of Yes in My Backyard, or YIMBY.
 It's a counterforce to those who oppose development in their neighborhoods-a mindset, if not quite an organized movement, long known as Not in My Backyard, or NIMBY.

 The YIMBY movement has roots in Europe and Canada, and arguably first gained momentum in the United States in San Francisco, as millennials and those in the burgeoning tech industry became frustrated with the lack of new housing supply.
 (See Figure 1, page 17.)
 The YIMBYs received national attention last year with a bill-written by a California YIMBY group and backed by Silicon Valley money-that would have required cities to allow denser development near transit, regardless of local zoning.
+Though now facing pushback, the YIMBY movement was itself born of backlash.
+Ever since cities across the country started making a comeback in the 1980s, infill redevelopment in established urban neighborhoods has been stymied by outdated zoning and codes, Byzantine regulations, onerous requirements such as extensive off-street parking, and so-called exclusionary zoning that favors large lots and discourages multifamily housing.
+YIMBYism arose in large part out of frustration with neighborhoods saying no to new housing supply.

-Land value capture is a policy approach that enables communities to recover and reinvest land value increases that result from public investment and other government actions.
+Land value capture is a policy approach that enables communities to recover and reinvest land value increases. that result from public investment and other government actions.
 It's rooted in the notion that public action should generate public benefit.